aws-neuron/aws-neuron-sdk/frameworks/torch/torch-neuronx/tutorials/training/bert.rst

-After running the pre-compilation step, continue with the actual phase 1 pretraining by running the following set of commands to launch 32 data parallel distributed training workers:
+After running the pre-compilation step, continue with the actual phase 1 pretraining by running the following set of commands to launch 32 data parallel distributed training workers on trn1.32xlarge:

 .. code:: bash